EAC Special Interest Groups

-If you have a question for one of the groups detailed below or would like to express an interest in joining one of the groups, please email the EAC Chair, Tom Michielsen, who will forward your email to the best person to deal with your enquiry.
-You can email Tom at: email@example.com.
+If you have a question for one of the groups detailed below or would like to express an interest in joining one of the groups, please email the EAC Chair, Igor Dijkers, who will forward your email to the best person to deal with your enquiry.
+You can email Igor at: firstname.lastname@example.org

 The role of the SIG in Education is twofold: Firstly, to provide resources to support and develop Chiropractors in all their teaching functions.
 These may be formal teaching in a Chiropractic program, giving seminars to members of the profession or mentoring a student in a private practice.
 Their second role is advisory, of providing educational expertise, such as in formulating a programme for a new college or for preparing educational documents for legislation.